 The Spy Film Parody

 One can argue to what extent various of the 1960s Bond copies are parodies or simply just imitators.
 Nevertheless, following the success of the Austin Powers films, there has grown a distinct sub-genre based on parodying the cliches and tropes of the spy film.

 The spy film parody became its own sub-genre with the success of the Austin Powers films beginning with Austin Powers, International Man of Mystery (1997), followed by Austin Powers: The Spy Who Shagged Me (1999) and Austin Powers in Goldmember (2002) starring Mike Myers as both Austin and his super-villain nemesis Dr Evil.
 These wittily spoofed the tropes of the series – from the gadgets, the 1960s fashion sense and design schemes to the hero’s womanising and the super-villains.

-The Austin Powers series proved popular and produced a number of imitators and other spy comedies from Johnny English (2003) and sequels with Rowan Atkinson as an inept agent to The Tuxedo (2002) with Jackie Chan in a gadget-producing tuxedo, a Blaxploitation spoof Undercover Brother (2002), a lesbian parody D.E.B.S.
-(2004) and revival of the French OSS 117 series made as parodies of the earlier films, as well as the live-action tv series Chuck (2007-12) and the animated tv series Archer (2009- ).
+The Austin Powers series proved popular and produced a number of imitators and other spy comedies from Johnny English (2003) and sequels with Rowan Atkinson as an inept agent to the tv series Jack of All Trades (2000) with Bruce Campbell in a series of comic escapes in the early 19th Century; Never Say Never Mind: The Swedish Bikini Team (2001); The Tuxedo (2002) with Jackie Chan in a gadget-producing tuxedo; a Blaxploitation spoof Undercover Brother (2002); a lesbian parody D.E.B.S.
+(2004); and revival of the French OSS 117 series made as parodies of the earlier films, as well as the softcore spoof The Girl from B.I.K.I.N.I.
+(2007).
+There was also the popular live-action comedy tv series Chuck (2007-12) in which a computer geek has the entire CIA/NSA database imprinted in his brain, and the animated tv series Archer (2009- ).

 There was even a sub-genre of juvenile spy film spoofs featuring children/teenagers outfitted with spy gadgetry as in the Spy Kids series from Robert Rodriguez beginning with Spy Kids (2001), Agent Cody Banks (2003) and sequel, Secret Agent Dingledorf and His Trusty Dog Splat (2021) and the more serious Stormbreaker (2006).
 The Pacifier (2005), The Spy Next Door (2010) and My Spy (2020) are comedies that feature tough spies having to babysit kids.